thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 ## Codebase Integrity QA

-Codebase Integrity helps keep our repositories and code clean, easy to understand, and dead simple for anyone to pick up and start coding with.
+Codebase integrity helps keep our repositories and code clean, easy to understand, and dead simple for anyone to pick up and start coding with.

 [ ] **Remove unused assets and scripts from the project**